22 Ways to Fix iPhone Mirroring Not Working in macOS Sequoia & iOS 18

 • On your Mac, head over to the System Settings app -> Apple ID banner to have a look at the Apple ID that you have used to sign in on your computer.

-If none of the tips has worked in fixing the iPhone mirroring problem, try restarting your iPhone.
+If none of the tips has worked in fixing the iPhone mirroring problem, try restarting your iPhone and Mac.
 If the problem is due to a minor software glitch, the soft reset will likely resolve it.

 • On your iPhone, press and hold the volume up button and the power button at once -> drag the power off slider to shut down the device.